Tragedy is all around us.

 How to Weather Tragedy

-On Tuesday 3rd October, Gordy and Nancy Engel shared with us their encounter with this unimaginable tragedy.
+Gordy and Nancy Engel shared with us their encounter with this unimaginable tragedy.
 It is impossible in a blog post to do justice to everything that Gordy and Nancy shared.
+Each person deals with tragedy and grief differently.
 Here are some key points on how they weathered the storm:

 - Focus on Jesus.
 Take note of what you are thinking about.
 Christ lives in us (Jn 14:20), so live in His presence, knowing that greater is He in us than the world (1 Jn 4:4).
 Turn your eyes upon Jesus.
 Focus on the redemptive nature of God’s truth.
 Words are powerful – are they positive or negative?
 Keep them positive and constructive.